 - The active layer contains the chemicals that make the paper react to heat.

 - An additional protective layer helps prevent the paper from fading.
 Not all thermal papers contain this layer.

-You can notice some differences in the feel of the paper.
-Thermal rolls have an almost slick surface and can be hard to write on with a pen, whereas regular paper rolls feel like ordinary copy paper.
-Since the dye appears with heat, the swipe of a fingernail can produce a black mark on the surface of thermal paper.
+There is a noticeable difference in the feel of the paper.
+Thermal paper has a somewhat slick surface and can be difficult to write on with a pen, whereas regular paper feels like ordinary copier paper.
+Usually, a scratch with a fingernail can produce a black mark on the surface of thermal paper.